forcedotcom/cli/releasenotes/sfdx/README.md

 These changes are in the Salesforce CLI release candidate.
 We plan to include these changes in next week's official release.
 This list isn't final and is subject to change.

 * FIX: The `force:org:create` command no longer emits a warning about `rmdirSync` being deprecated.
-(Pull Request [salesforcecli/toolbelt#256](https://github.com/salesforcecli/toolbelt/pull/256))

 * FIX: The `force:source:status` command now correctly respects all forceignored files when using the `--concise` parameter.
-(Pull Request [salesforcecli/plugin-source#505](https://github.com/salesforcecli/plugin-source/pull/505))
+(GitHub issue #[1545](https://github.com/forcedotcom/cli/issues/1545))

 ## 7.156.1 (June 23, 2022) [stable]